Importing playlists is easy in Roon! In most cases it happens automatically as long as you have your

 Then, just enable iTunes Import and you're good to go!
 Your iTunes playlists will show up in Roon.

-If you're having trouble importing your iTunes library in Roon, or you're not seeing your playlists, give this article a read.
+If you're having trouble importing your iTunes library in Roon, or you're not seeing your playlists, give

 TIDAL Playlists

-Playlists you have marked as a Favorite in your TIDAL account will appear in your Playlists in Roon.
+Playlists you have marked as a favorite in your TIDAL account will appear in your Playlists in Roon.

 Playlists imported from TIDAL are not editable in Roon at this time, and Roon does not support syncing playlists back to TIDAL.
 If you want to edit your TIDAL playlists in Roon, you can Save a Local Copy in Roon by clicking the 3 dots icon and select Edit at the top of the playlist's detail screen.